 Here are some examples of how to use a graph:

-Represent the Relationship Between Two Changing Quantities Using a Graph
+1. Representing the Relationship Between Two Changing Quantities Using a Graph

 Present the following situation:

 Last Saturday, during the marathon, Louis and Gaëlle sold lemonade.
-After each pitcher they sold, they counted the money they received.
+After each pitcher they sold, they counted the money they had received.
 The table of values below represents the relationship between the number of pitchers sold and the amount of money collected.

 Number of Pitchers Sold 1 2 3